faucetsdn/daq/docs/ssh_tunnel.md

 4. Create VM instance, selecting Debian 10 Buster as the operating system
 5. Set a static IP address for the VM instance - in this example the IP address is indicated as **XXX.XXX.XXX.XXX**
 6. Add users on the IAM section of GCP as needed
+7. Enable port 22 as a firewall rule

+     ```
+     cloud_machine$ gcloud compute firewall-rules create default-allow-ssh --allow tcp:22
+     ```

-7. Run the VM and in case `openssh` is not installed, install `openssh-server`
+8. Run the VM and in case `openssh` is not installed, install `openssh-server`

     ```
     cloud_machine$ sudo apt install openssh-server